Cambridge Autonomous Metro

 My work focused on developing conceptual designs (concept vehicles, underground station designs, and concept of operations) using low capacity vehicles (~20 pax).
-This reduced the proposed cost from £4.5 billion to £2 billion whilst allowing a highly attractive, fast, and frequent service to be delivered, addressing both of these issues.
+This reduced the proposed cost from £4.5 billion to less than £2 billion whilst allowing a highly attractive, fast, and frequent service to be delivered, addressing both of these issues.

 See the slides below.